naiyerasif/site/content/post/2025/2025-06-03--how-to-write-integration-tests-using-testcontainers-in-python.md

 connection = ConnectionContext(conf.db_url)
 ```

 To safely close a [cursor](https://www.psycopg.org/psycopg3/docs/api/cursors.html) after use, we're using a context manager.
-To clean up gracefully, we're registering the `Connection.close` function with an exit handler so the connection is automatically closed when the application shuts down.
+To clean up gracefully, we're registering the `Connection.close` with an exit handler so the connection is automatically closed when the application shuts down.

 Now, it's time to implement the core workflow.